Cell cycle: Interphase

-Interphase represent the phase between two successive M phases.
+Interphase represents the phase between two successive M phases.
 Interphase is a series of changes that takes place in a newly formed cell and its nucleus before it becomes capable of division again.
 It is also called preparatory phase or intermitosis.
 Typically interphase lasts for at least 91% of the total time required for the cell cycle.

 Interphase proceeds in three stages, G1, S, and G2, followed by the cycle of mitosis and cytokinesis.
 The cell's nuclear DNA contents are duplicated during S phase.

 G1 phase (First growth phase or Post mitotic gap phase)

 The first phase within interphase, from the end of the previous M phase until the beginning of DNA synthesis, is called G1 (G indicating gap).
 It is also called the growth phase.
 During this phase, the biosynthetic activities of the cell, which are considerably slowed down during M phase, resume at a high rate.
 The duration of G1 is highly variable, even among different cells of the same species.
 In this phase, the cell increases its supply of proteins, increases the number of organelles (such as mitochondria, ribosomes), and grows in size.
 In G1 phase, a cell has three options.